kubeflow/pipelines/manifests/README.md

 TODO

 ## Expose a IAM controlled public endpoint
-By default, the deployment doesn't expose any public endpoint.
+By default, the deployment doesn't expose public endpoint.
-If you don't want to port-forward every time to access UI, you could install an [invert proxy agent](https://github.com/google/inverting-proxy) that exposes a public endpoint.
+If you don't want to port-forward every time to access UI, you could install an [invert proxy agent](https://github.com/google/inverting-proxy) that exposes a public URL.
 To install, uncomment the proxy component in the [kustomization.yaml](base/kustomization.yaml).

-When deployment is done, you can find the endpoint by describing
+When deployment is complete, you can find the endpoint by describing
 ```
 kubectl describe configmap inverse-proxy-config -n kubeflow
 ```